Dev-Kango/Queen-Riam/README.md

 ## About

-**QUEEN RIAM** is a modern WhatsApp multi-device bot built with **Node.js**, **Baileys v7**, and **Express**.
-Designed for simplicity, extensibility, and reliable automation for both group and personal chats.
+**QUEEN RIAM** is a modern WhatsApp multi-device bot built with **Node.js** and **Baileys**.
+It works in both group and private chats, supports multiple languages, and lets you install extra commands instantly — no coding required.

-- 🔌 Drop-in plugin system — add commands without touching core files
-- 🗄️ Flexible session storage — local folder, SQLite, PostgreSQL, MySQL, MongoDB, Supabase, or Redis
-- 🌍 Multi-language support — EN, ES, PT, FR, HA, HI
-- 🔞 NSFW category (18+ toggle, 20 commands via pic.re)
-- ⚡ Hot-reload — plugins reload without restarting the bot
-- 🐳 Docker-ready and one-click deployable

 > Please use responsibly and for educational purposes only.